Glutamine—pyruvate transaminase

-Thus, the two substrates of this enzyme are L-glutamine and pyruvate, whereas its two products are 2-oxoglutaramate and L-alanine.
+The two substrates of this enzyme characterised from rat liver are L-glutamine and pyruvic acid.
+Its products are 2-oxoglutaramic acid and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-glutamine:pyruvate aminotransferase.
 Other names in common use include glutaminase II, L-glutamine transaminase L, and glutamine-oxo-acid transaminase.
-This enzyme participates in glutamate metabolism.
-It employs one cofactor, pyridoxal phosphate.
+It uses pyridoxal phosphate as a cofactor.